chessgames.com

 [what is this?]

 Eric Andrew Schiller was born in New York.
-He has served as an international organizer for FIDE, and also an international arbiter most notably for the Kramnik-Kasparov World Championship match.
+He has served as an international organizer for FIDE, and also an international arbiter, most notably for the Kasparov - Kramnik Classical World Championship Match (2000).
 Mr. Schiller also captained several Pan-American Intercollegiate teams, as well as the World Youth Championship in Chicago.

-Over-the-board accomplishments include obtaining the USCF Life Master, and FIDE Master titles.
+Over-the-board accomplishments include obtaining the FIDE Master and USCF Life Master titles.
 He won the 1974 Illinois State Championship, and the 1995 Calchess State Championship.
-Schiller has also established himself as a prolific and popular author of a wide range of chess books.
+Schiller was a prolific and popular author of a wide range of chess books.

 Wikipedia article: Eric Schiller